Fragile X Syndrome

 A note from Cleveland Clinic

-Fragile X syndrome can be a difficult diagnosis for the child’s family and friends.
+Fragile X syndrome can be a difficult diagnosis for you and your child.
 It’s the start of a lot of change and adjustment.
 Therapy, medications and accommodations at school are now part of your child’s life.
-While helping your child with their issues, be sure not to neglect your own needs.
-Remember that if your child has fragile X syndrome, that means you’re more vulnerable to dementia, depression, migraines, chronic pain, premature menopause, high blood pressure, anxiety, hypothyroidism and sleep apnea.
-Don’t neglect your own care!
+While helping your child, be sure not to neglect your own needs.
+Remember that if your child has fragile X syndrome, that means you’re more vulnerable to depression, migraines and many other health conditions.

 Medically Reviewed